The Wastewater Division is responsible for the proper operation of the wastewater treatment plant and compliance with all State and EPA regulations.

 Following the 2013 flood, the wastewater treatment plant received a significant upgrade using modern treatment technologies and equipment.
 As a resident, your help is requested to keep excess fats, oils and greases (FOGs) out of the waste stream.
 Learn more.

 Using average winter consumption, the average household is Lyons is billed for 3,000 gallons monthly.
-Wastewater rates were last raised in February 2016.
 The Town of Lyons offers a low-income wastewater rate.
 If you meet HUD eligibility guidelines, please inquire at Town Hall.

 Unmetered water users pay a flat wastewater service charge.

-Wastewater rates listed below will become effective January 1, 2019, with billing beginning on the February 2019 utility bill.
+Wastewater rates listed below will become effective January 1, 2020, and included in the billing cycle beginning in the February 2020 utility bill.

 |Metered Residential Monthly Service Charge||$22.65|